 “There is a need to remind parents that they are the role models,” the researcher said.
 “Whether it’s deliberate or not, we’re showing these teens what’s acceptable in the car.”

 Although there is understandably a learning curve involved with any new skill set, those who are injured by teen drivers do have rights.
-A teen can be held liable for negligent driving behavior through a personal injury lawsuit.
+A teen can be held liable for negligent driving behavior through a lawsuit.
 Typically, these lawsuits hold teen drivers and sometimes their parents accountable for the damages arising out of a car accident, including medical expenses and lost wages, among other things.
 It is important to contact an experienced personal injury attorney immediately after a teen driving accident to preserve your right to the compensation you deserve.

 The personal injury attorneys in Phoenix, Arizona at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.